RonaldRex/javascript-tutorial/README.md

 })();
 ```

-### Functions as objects and classes
+### Functions as constructors
 A function can be designed as a real world object with state and
 behavior.
 The properites and methods become publically available by
 using the `this` keyword.
-Furthermore, a function can be used as a
-blueprint for creating new objects by using the `new` keyword to
+The function is a blueprint for creating new objects.
+Calling the function using the `new` keyword
-instantiate it.
+constructs a brand new object.

 Example: